matheusb432/rust-course/notes/03-memory.md

     }
 }

-// NOTE dull is owned by the main function let dull = Light::Dull;
+// Dull is owned by the main function let dull = Light::Dull;
-// NOTE passing dull as an argument will "move" it to the display_light function display_light(dull);
+// Passing dull as an argument will "move" it to the display_light function display_light(dull);
-// NOTE This will NOT compile, dull has already been deleted in memory display_light(dull);
+// This will NOT compile, dull has already been deleted in memory display_light(dull);
 ```